Huang-Hau-Shuan/Orbital25/milestone2.md

    1. Door (`unity\Assets\scripts\TeleportPoint.cs`): the door object is just a sprite with a TeleportPoint component.
 All the bus stops, doors and any object that triggers teleporting has this component

       - Go outside or jump to a bus stop.
-      - Show a option for the user to choose or cancel
+      - Show an option for the user to choose or cancel

    1. Other decorations
       - furnitures